menu

 Vacant apartments or homes are a major fact of life in Carbondale City Center.
 The current real estate vacancy rate here is 23.1%.
 This is higher than the rate of vacancies in 90.3% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Carbondale City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
+The Carbondale City Center neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
 Also of note, 80.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, one of the most interesting things about the Carbondale City Center neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 64.4% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.4% of the neighborhoods in America.